-Harkness Methodology is a bottom-up, discussion-based form of teaching.
-I use it in my IB English classes.
-It puts the responsibility on the students to generate analysis and answer each other’s questions, rather than the teacher doing all the guiding.
-Instead of directing their questions to the teacher, students challenge, question, and support each other’s point of view.
-A teacher using the Harkness Methodology easily speaks for less than 5% of class time.
-The motivation for using Harkness in our English classrooms is it models for students how to learn.
-It teaches them to stay close to the text and find proof in the written word for their inferences and literary investigations.
+The Harkness Methodology puts the responsibility for skill acquisition on the students by creating an environment conducive to critical thinking and analysis.
+Instead of directing inquiry to the instructor as an authoritative source, the Harkness Method requires students to respond to essential questions by asserting, challenging and elaborating with well-considered analysis.
+The instructor's role is to generate the essential questions which initiates students’ engagement without constraints to their analytical thinking, various approaches, or possible conclusions.
+An instructor using the Harkness Methodology easily speaks for less than 5% of class time.
+It is an approach which enables them to meet IB requirements on their own terms thereby retaining important information and skills and modeling for themselves a sustained lifelong approach to learning.
 It also teaches more vocal students to encourage their quieter peers to speak out, and it requires active listening from all participants.
-Harkness teaches students to engage with their education.
 Students who learn via Harkness methodology are more likely to retain information after the tests have passed because they relate it to knowledge they are requiring in other classes or to ideas that already interest them.

-Students initially said, “Please, don’t ever make us do this again.”
-They realized how hard they had to work when they were in charge of leading the class discussion.
-However, I saw that they were better able to internalize information and apply it in testing and essay-writing.
+Students realized how hard they had to work when they were in charge of leading the class discussion.
+However, they are better able to internalize information and apply it in testing and essay-writing.
 Harkness models the adage: “"Tell me, I'll forget.
 Show me, I'll remember.
 Involve me, I'll understand.”
-It makes sense that the students come to a better understanding when they are the ones generating the discussion and figuring out the answers on their own.
+It makes sense that the students come to a better understanding when they are the ones generating the discussions and figuring out the answers on their own.
 It’s similar to what happens in the Applied Science classes.

-The philosophy at Quarry Lane School is “I can make a difference” and the mission is to develop a lifelong love of learning.
-Harkness Methodology gives our students the short-term and long-term skills to be lifelong students.
-The most effective teaching methodologies are practicing by doing and teaching others.
+The philosophy at The Quarry Lane School is “Education is a lifelong commitment” and our mission is to foster a lifelong love of learning.
+The Harkness Methodology gives our students the short-term and long-term skills to be lifelong students.
+The most effective teaching methodologies are practiced by doing and teaching others.
 Harkness makes extensive use of these methodologies through its discussion-centered practices.
-It also fosters a sense of community and connectedness that continue after the class is over.
+It also fosters a sense of community and connectedness that connects our students long after graduation.

 In line with student-lead discussion, we asked IB students for their input on the Methodology as well as the addition of the new tables.